-When I use Grammar Slammer with Windows 7 or Vista, I get a message that the Help File is not supported in.
+When I use Grammar Slammer with Windows Vista, Windows 7 or Higher, I get a message that the Help File is not supported.
 What do I do?

-Microsoft simply did not include the Winhelp reader with Windows 7 or Vista.
+Microsoft simply did not include the Winhelp reader with Windows Vista or any Windows OS numbered 7 or higher.
 It is available from Microsoft as a separate download.
-When you get the error message, you should get a link in the error message to click on that will download the Windows Help software for Windows 7 or Vista.
+When you get the error message, you should get a link in the error message to click on that will download the Windows Help software for the software.
 If you cannot click on the error message, go to the following links:

 English Plus has always preferred this version of Windows Help because it has more features: search features, bookmarks, and user comments.
 Later versions of Windows Help either have eliminated or cut back on these features which, we believe, are especially helpful for people looking for grammar help.